delacruz-dev/learn-webpack/example6_vendors_chunk/README.md

 ```
 We are configuring webpack to consider the `jquery` and `underscore` dependencies as a `vendor` entry.
 This way, when it finds a module in the `require()` call that matches any of the values configured in the `vendor` entry, it will split the code and put it into the vendors bundle.

 The other needed configuration is for the `CommonsChunkPlugin`.
-In this example, we are providing `vendors` as a chunk name and a proper name for the generated bundle:
+In this example, we are providing `vendor` as a chunk name and a proper name for the generated bundle:
 ```javascript
 new webpack.optimize.CommonsChunkPlugin(
   /* chunkName= */"vendor",